alsonick/notnick.io/data/blogs/why-im-dropping-out.md

 ### Starting university

 I joined university on september of last year (2022), I didn't really care which uni I went to but I chose the [University of Kent](https://www.kent.ac.uk/) because It was close to home.
-So fast forward to December and everything was going alright so far, I was doing well in my assignments
+So fast forward to December and everything was going alright so far, I was doing well in my assignments, attending all my classes and overall just working hard.

+In December I also went back home for the christmas break and around that time is when I started to question If I really wanted to take this path of going to university.
+So fast forward to January and university opens again classes start, our schedule was a lot heavier compared to last term meaning that we'd have to spend a lot more time with class work and assignments.

+### Going downhill

+I started the year with adapting good habits into my life, like waking up early, getting 8 hours of sleep, hitting the gym and eating healthy.
+When I joined university again I was able to be consistent with my good habits for about 3 weeks.
+After I stopped my good habits it dawned on me that university wasn't for me and I hated it so much, I hated how I was learning, going into a lecture to just sit there listening to lecturer read off the slides just isn't for me.